 - Higher chance of chronic health problems, such as kidney failure, diabetes and cancer.

-It is best to always speak to your local veterinary practice if you are concerned about your pet’s weight.
+It’s best to always speak to your local veterinary practice if you are concerned about your older dog or cat’s weight.
 They may suggest a different food routine, or advise moving to a senior diet which contains fewer calories.
 Some vets also offer complimentary weight checks.
 Keeping on top of their weight can also help find early signs of illness.

 Dogs and cats are usually so hot on their grooming routines, however when they age their mobility issues can make grooming so much harder for them.
 This could mean they start to get dry skin or matting clumps on their fur which can be incredibly painful to groom out.
-Routine brushing and bathing can help prevent matting from occurring the first place, and is also a good way to check their skin for any unusual lumps or bumps.
+Routine brushing and bathing of your older dog or cat can help prevent matting from occurring the first place, and is also a good way to check their skin for any unusual lumps or bumps.

 Taking your pet to your local vet for regular nail clips can also be beneficial and is something many practices now offer in their Pet Health Plan.
 Keeping your senior pets nails short can prevent them growing thick and brittle.
-You can view our list of accredited practices who offer Pet Health Plans here.
+View our list of accredited practices who offer Pet Health Plans.

-It is important to check which insurance policy you are on if you have a elderly cat or dog, or if they are due to become senior in the next year or so.
+It’s important to check which insurance policy you are on if you have an older dog or cat, or if they are due to become senior in the next year or so.
 As they age they have different needs so be sure that the policy you have is right for them.
-It is good to remember that all Vetsure policies are life long and Accident Only policies insure pets regardless of their age, so you can always have peace of mind for your pet.
-You can view our list of policies here.
+It’s is good to remember that all Vetsure policies are lifelong and Accident Only policies insure pets regardless of their age, so you can always have peace of mind if your pet suffers an unfortunate accident.